-You can create groups, add members to groups, and create group rules.
-You then can populate the groups based on rules you define.
+You can create groups, add members to groups, and create group rules in the Workspace ONE Access service.

-Use groups to entitle more than one user to the same resources at the same time, instead of entitling each user individually.
-A user can belong to multiple groups.
+Instead of entitling each user individually, use groups to entitle more than one user to the same resources at the same time.
+Users can belong to multiple groups.
 For example, if you create a Sales group and a Management group, a sales manager can belong to both groups.

-You can specify which policy settings apply to the members of a group.
+You can specify group rules to apply to the members of a group.
 Users in groups are defined by the rules you set for a user attribute.
 If a user's attribute value changes from the defined group rule value, the user is removed from the group.

-- Enter a group name and description of the group.
-Click Next.
+- In the Group Information section, add a group name and a description of the group

-The following rules are available depending on the attribute you selected.
+The following match conditions are available depending on the attribute you selected.

 - Select is to select a group or directory to associate with this group.
 Enter a name in the text box.
 As you type, a list of the available groups or directories appears.